yamigr/pusudb/README.md

 [![Build Status](https://travis-ci.org/yamigr/pusudb.svg?branch=master)](https://travis-ci.org/yamigr/pusudb)

-Information
-* http-webserver
-* websocket-server
+The pusudb has a
-* subscribe and publish pattern
+* http-webserver to handle requests and responses
-* request and response pattern
+* websocket-server to handle publishes and subscribtions
-* implement own middlewares
 * key-value storage